Regulation Matters: With less than 3 days to go before the deadline, less than half of all our number of drivers will be ready

 Despite our joint efforts, as of today, only less than half of our active driver-partners has successfully obtained their PSV licence.
 Each day, our active driver-partners in full force serve 1 million ride bookings.
 On average, a passenger can get his or her ride within 6 minutes.
 Unfortunately, this may change post-12 October.

 With fewer driver-partners on the roads to serve an ever-increasing demand for ride-hailing, consumers will feel the pinch of longer waiting times, especially during peak hours and rainy days.
-The looming prospect of customers being stranded on the roads upsets us, as Grab has always strived to out-serve our customers and driver-partners.
+The looming prospect of consumers being stranded on the roads upsets us, as Grab has always strived to out-serve our consumers and driver-partners.